 CCTV and Workplace Monitoring in the Modern Era

-Conclusion: CCTV and workplace monitoring present complex challenges for employers, employees, and policymakers alike.
+CCTV and workplace monitoring present complex challenges for employers, employees, and policymakers.
 While surveillance technology can enhance security and productivity, its use must be balanced with respect for employee privacy, autonomy, and dignity.
-By adopting transparent and ethical surveillance practices, organizations can cultivate a culture of trust, accountability, and respect in the workplace, ultimately benefiting both employees and employers alike.
+By adopting transparent and ethical surveillance practices, organizations can cultivate a culture of trust, accountability, and respect in the workplace, ultimately benefiting both employees and employers.

 Back to blog